vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    define a hard limit on the real queue size.
 When this limit is reached, new packets are dropped (default: 10240 packets).

-.. cfgcmd:: set qos policy fq-codel <policy-name> target <miliseconds>
+.. cfgcmd:: set qos policy fq-codel <policy-name> target <milliseconds>

    Use this command to configure an fq-codel policy, set its name, and define the acceptable minimum standing/persistent queue delay.
 This